Sentencing - Ancillary orders (e.g., compensation, disqualification)

 Compensation Orders

-• The offender's financial means are taken into account, but inability to pay in full does not relieve the obligation.
+• The offender’s means are considered, but inability to pay in full does not remove the obligation.

-• Compensation takes priority over fines when determining financial penalties.
+• Compensation takes priority over fines and other financial penalties.

 Disqualification Orders

-Disqualification orders prohibit offenders from engaging in certain activities or holding specific positions related to their offense, aiming to protect the public and prevent future misconduct.
+Disqualification orders prohibit the offender from engaging in certain activities, such as driving or holding specific positions, to protect the public and prevent reoffending.

 Confiscation Orders